-Realized oil prices for 2023, were approximately \$75.19 per barrel, while realized prices for the prior year were approximately \$93.16 per barrel, a decrease in price of approximately 19%.
-Oil volumes were higher by approximately 5,000 barrels primarily due to increased production in North Dakota partially offset by lower production in New Mexico.
+Realized oil prices for 2024 were approximately \$71.44 per barrel, while realized prices for the prior year were approximately \$75.19 per barrel, a decrease in price of approximately 5%.
+Oil volumes were higher by approximately 93,000 barrels or 19% primarily due to new wells completed in North Dakota during the third quarter of 2024 as well as the acquisition of additional working interest in New Mexico.

-Realized natural gas prices for 2023, were approximately \$2.02 per Mcf, while realized prices for the prior year were approximately \$5.18 per Mcf, a decrease in price of approximately 61%.
+Realized natural gas prices for 2024 were approximately \$0.37 per Mcf, while realized prices for the prior year were approximately \$2.02 per Mcf, a decrease in price of approximately 82%.
+This is primarily due to the depressed natural gas prices in the third quarter of 2024 in New Mexico.

-Realized NGL prices for 2023, were approximately \$12.21 per barrel, while realized prices for the prior year were approximately \$22.76 per barrel, a decrease in price of approximately 46%.
-NGL sales volumes were lower in 2023 compared to 2022 primarily due to lower volumes in New Mexico.
+Realized NGLs prices for 2024 were approximately \$14.21 per barrel, while realized prices for the prior year were approximately \$12.21 per barrel, an increase in price of approximately 16%.